The Sick Child (Munch): The paintings

 Each painting shows Sophie in profile, lying on her deathbed, and obviously having difficulty breathing, a symptom of advanced, severe tuberculosis.
 She is propped from her waist up by a large thick white pillow which partially hides a large circular mirror hung on the wall behind her.
-She is covered by a heavy dark blanket.
-She has red hair and is shown as frail and with a sickly pallor and vacant stare.
+She is covered by a heavy, dark blanket.
+She has red hair and is depicted as frail, with a sickly pallor and a vacant stare.
 She looks towards a dark and portentous full-length curtain to her left, which many art historians interpret as a symbol of death.

 A dark-haired and older woman in a black dress sits by the child's bedside, holding her hand.
-The bond between the two is established through the joining of their hands, which are positioned at the exact center of each work.
+The bond between the two is established through the joining of their hands, which are positioned at the exact centre of each work.
 Their shared grip is typically rendered with such pathos and intensity that art historians believe that not only did the two figures share a deep emotional bond, but that they were most likely blood relations.
-In probability the woman is Sophie's aunt Karen.
+In probability, the woman is Sophie's aunt Karen.
 Some critics have observed that the older woman is more distressed than the child; in the words of critic Patricia Donahue, "It is almost as though the child, knowing that nothing more can be done, is comforting a person who has reached the end of her endurance".

 The woman's head is bowed in anguish to the extent that she seems unable to look directly at Sophie.
-Because of this, her face is obscured and the viewer can only see the top of her head.
+Because of this, her face is obscured, and the viewer can only see the top of her head.
 A bottle is placed on a dressing table or locker to the left.
-A glass can be seen to the right on a vaguely described table.
+A glass can be seen on a vaguely described table to the right.

 The paintings vary in their colourisation.
 White especially figures in the first in the series, a representation of oblivion.
-Later, green and yellow figure as expressive representations of sickness, while in most works the reds represent the most dramatic and physical feature of late stage tuberculosis: coughing up blood.
+Later, green and yellow represent sickness, while red is used to depict the most dramatic and physical feature of late-stage tuberculosis: coughing up blood.

 Style

-Every piece in the series is strongly influenced by the conventions of German Expressionism, while many are heavily impressionistic in technique.
-The painted versions are built up from thick layers of impasto paint, and typically show strong broad vertical brush strokes.
+Every piece in the series is strongly influenced by the conventions of German Expressionism, while most are heavily impressionistic in technique.
+The painted versions are built up from thick layers of impasto paint, and typically show heavy and broad vertical brush strokes.
 The emphasis on verticals gives the works a hazy feel and adds to their emotive power, an effect the art critic Michelle Facos described as presenting the viewer with "a scene experienced at close range but hazily, as if viewed through tears or the veil of memory".